VHRanger/Automation-FAQ/automation.md

 Note this data shows that male high school dropout haven't increased their wages *compared to 1963*.

+ADD EXPLANATION OF GRAPH

+ADD COLLEGE COSTS INCREASING BECAUSE OF VALUE HERE

 If a nation's job market is increasingly polarized between high and low end jobs - and if technological change is also making high-skill workers disproportionately more productive - this type of increasing gap between high education and low education workers could be the result.
 The gap between earnings of college graduates and non-college graduates is called the college-wage premium, and it has been increasing for decades.
 Automation and technological change are a prime explanation for why that is.

 ### 6) Automation can increase the return to capital

+TO WRITE TO WRITE TO WRITE

 (Section to be written.
 Deserves a short but separate explanation of why automation might cause inequality via a split in the capital/labor reaction to automation)